Mellanox/libvma/README.txt

 VMA_HW_TS_CONVERSION
 The above parameter defines the time stamp conversion method.
-Experimental verbs is required for converting the time stamp from hardware time (Hz) to system time (seconds.nano_seconds).
-Hence, hardware support is not guaranteed.
 The value of VMA_HW_TS_CONVERSION is determined by all devices - i.e if the hardware of one device does not support the conversion, then it will be disabled for the other devices.
-Currently only UDP RX flow is supported.
 Options = [0,1,2,3,4]:
 0 = Disabled
 1 = Raw-HW time                           - only convert the time stamp to seconds.nano_seconds time